TPN-Labs/Calenthor_Library/README.md

     ├── src/
     │   └── Holds the source code of the application.
     │   ├── api/
-    │   │   └── Holds the API interface files, such as the REST API controllers or service interfaces │   │       that external clients interact with.
+    │   │   └── Holds the API interface files, such as the REST API controllers or service │   │       interfaces that external clients interact with.
     │   ├── config/
     │   │   └── Configuration files, such as environment variables, etc.
     │   ├── domain/
-    │   ├── ├── Contains the core business logic and domain models.
+    │   │   ├── Contains the core business logic and domain models.
     │   │   ├── models/
-    │   │   │   ├── Defines the entities and value objects of the domain, such as CalendarEvent and Duration.
+    │   │   │   └── Defines the entities and value objects of the domain, such │   │   │       as the Calendar, Event, etc.
     │   │   └── services/
-    │   │       └── Contains domain services (CalendarService.ts) that contain business logic
+    │   │       └── Contains domain services (CalendarService.ts) that contain business
-    │   │           orchestrating domain model interactions.
+    │   │            logic orchestrating domain model interactions.
     │   ├── errors/
     │   │   └── Custom error classes.
     │   ├── repositories/